Skip to main content

 • Employee filters are applied correctly

-Click Launch cycle to start.
+Click create cycle to start.
 Windy will automatically notify participants as each stage opens.

-Discussion topics are open-ended prompts that Windy uses to guide the conversation.
-You configure them directly in the cycle creation wizard when setting up each stage.
-Example self review topics:
+You configure questions directly in the cycle creation wizard when setting up each stage.
+Example self review questions:

 • Describe the impact or outcomes from the last 6 months you believe have had the greatest impact on your team.